TritonDataCenter/rfd/rfd/0046/README.md

   (https://docs.joyent.com/public-cloud/instances/infrastructure/images/smartos/minimal).
   Hence, calling out the underlying image's arch and version in the name makes this clear.

-### Plan

-- [TOOLS-1752](https://smartos.org/bugview/TOOLS-1752) is the main ticket
-  for implementing building triton-origin images.
-    - Finish 'make publish' task.
-DONE.
-    - Get 'triton-origin-image' jenkins job going.
-DONE.
-        - add the commit hook... and for this branch.
-DONE.
-    - Get a triton-origin-multiarch-15.4.1 build into 'experimental' channel.
-      DONE.
-        Q: What happens if the origin isn't in that channel yet?
-        A: It blows up.
-I think for now we just leave it or document it.
-    - For IMGAPI usage we'd need the blessed ones published to *images.jo* and in TPC.
-Doc this in "releasing" section of triton-origin README.
-DONE.
-    - Usage docs in triton-origin-image/README.md.
-DONE.
-    - Guinea pigs: vmapi and docker.
-TRITON-2
-        - Switch vmapi over in MG and get branch builds (in 'experimental' branch).
-            - sdc-vmapi.git and mg.git changes for this
-        - Ensure 'sdcadm up -C experimental vmapi' works.
-            DONE
-                ...
-                download 1 image (56 MiB):
-                    image ea9f516a-2f6f-11e7-826f-678a368f05b7
-                        (vmapi@master-20170502T193901Z-g590a4e0)
-            That doesn't mention the origin images.
-I think it should.
-            It doesn't show the origin image pulls in the workign output either.
-            Boo.
-        - Ensure 'sdcadm up -C experimental vmapi docker' works.
-          This is about testing that parallel pull of images with a common and locally missing origin is handled properly.
-It wasn't for a while, and this is an additional level.
-            DONE (TOOLS-1634, TOOLS-1634 also TOOLS-1767 for an improvement)
-    - Test that pulling this works if a *public* version of minimal-multiarch-lts@15.4.1 is already pulled from images.jo.
-DONE.
-    - Build a COAL with this vmapi and ensure headnode setup works.
-      DONE (HEAD-2361, in review)
-    - Build a headnode-joyent with this and run it through nightly-1.
-    - Switch 'docker' over to this and test it in coal/nightly-1,2.

-- roll out to other components

-Issues:

-- [TOOLS-1752](https://smartos.org/bugview/TOOLS-1752) Create tool for creating Triton origin images
-- [TOOLS-1634](https://smartos.org/bugview/TOOLS-1634) 'sdcadm up' parallel import of images can break when multiple images share a new origin image
-- [TOOLS-1763](https://smartos.org/bugview/TOOLS-1763) sdcadm: TOOLS-1634 change to DownloadImages procedure mishandles theoretical custom-source-with-image-origins case
-- [TOOLS-1767](https://smartos.org/bugview/TOOLS-1767) sdcadm's DownloadImages procedure could fail faster and use a refactor
-- [TRITON-2](https://smartos.org/bugview/TRITON-2) switch VMAPI and docker to use a triton-origin image
-- [HEAD-2361](https://smartos.org/bugview/HEAD-2361) support multi-level incremental core images for sdc-headnode build and headnode setup

 ## State as of July 2016